artefactual/archivematica-docs/user-manual/transfer/import-metadata.rst

 #.
 Create a JSON file called metadata.json.
 The example below can be used as
    a template for Dublin Core metadata.
 The filename field must come first and the filename path must always start with ``objects/``.
-Note that if you add fields that are not in the ``dc.element`` format, Archivematica will not indicate that the metadata is Dublin Core.
+Note that if you add fields that are not in the ``dc.element`` or ``dcterms.element`` formats, Archivematica will not indicate that the metadata is Dublin Core.

    .. literalinclude:: scripts/metadata.json
       :language: json